Manafort, Gates indicted on new tax and bank fraud charges

 Manafort is specifically charged with five counts related to filing false income tax returns and four counts of failure to report foreign bank and financial accounts.
 Gates is accused of 11 counts related to filing false income tax returns and three counts of failure to report foreign bank and financial accounts.
 Both men are accused of nine counts of bank fraud and conspiracy to commit bank fraud.

-Prosecutors claim the men doctored documents to inflate the income of their businesses and then using those fraudulent documents to obtain loans.
-They also accuse Manafort of evading taxes from 2010 through 2014 and in some of those years concealing his foreign bank accounts.
+Prosecutors claim the men doctored financial documents, lied to tax preparers and defrauded banks -- using money they cycled through offshore accounts to spend lavishly, including on real estate, interior decorating and other luxury goods.

-The charges against Manafort and Gates don't relate to any allegations of misconduct related to Trump's campaign.
+The charges against Manafort and Gates don't relate to any allegations of misconduct related to Trump's campaign, though Mueller is continuing to investigate potential ties to the Kremlin.

+Manafort spokesman Jason Maloni said in a statement that the former Trump campaign chairman is innocent and stressed that the charges "have nothing to do with Russia and 2016 election interference/collusion."

+Manafort "is confident that he will be acquitted of all charges," Maloni said.

-The two men were initially charged in a 12-count indictment last October that accused them of a multimillion-dollar money-laundering conspiracy tied to their foreign lobbying work.
+Manafort and Gates were initially charged in a 12-count indictment last October that accused them of a multimillion-dollar money-laundering conspiracy tied to their foreign lobbying work.
 They are accused of directing a covert Washington lobbying campaign on behalf of pro-Russian Ukrainian interests.
 Manafort and Gates pleaded not guilty to the initial charges.

-The additional charges involve much of the same conduct Manafort and Gates were initially charged with, but they increase the amount of money Manafort is accused of laundering through offshore accounts to $30 million.
+The charges against Manafort and Gates arise from their foreign lobbying and efforts that prosecutors say they made to conceal their income by disguising it as loans from offshore companies.
+More recently, after their Ukrainian work dwindled, the indictment also accuses them of fraudulently obtaining more than $20 million in loans from financial institutions.

+The new indictment increases the amount of money Manafort, with the assistance of Gates, is accused of laundering to $30 million.
+It also charges Manafort and Gates with filing false tax returns from 2010 through 2014 and in most of those years concealing their foreign bank accounts from the IRS.

 The new indictment was returned by a federal grand jury in Alexandria, Va.
 It leaves open the possibility that Manafort or Gates could face additional state charges of filing false tax returns.